Like all medicines, metoprolol can cause side effects, but many people have no side effects, or only minor ones.

 If you're in a lot of pain, speak to your pharmacist or doctor.

-Speak to a doctor or pharmacist if the advice on how to cope does not help and a side effect is still bothering you or lasts more than a few days.
+Talk to your doctor or pharmacist if the advice on how to cope does not help and a side effect is still bothering you or does not go away.

 Serious side effects